yzziizzy/c_json/README.md

 # c_json
 Pure C json parser with no dependencies.
-Preserves comments and exposes them programmatically